 Does quartzite scratch easily?

-No. With a hardness around 7, quartzite is highly scratch-resistant — one of its main advantages over marble.
+No. With a hardness around 7 to 8 on the Mohs scale, quartzite is highly scratch-resistant — one of its main advantages over marble.

 See quartzite slabs in person